attractivechaos/kann/README.md

   deep learning frameworks.
 KANN may optionally work with BLAS libraries, enabled with the `HAVE_CBLAS` macro.

 * Small.
-As of now, KANN has less than 3000 coding lines in four source code files, with no non-standard dependencies by default.
+As of now, KANN has less than 3000 lines of code in four source code files, with no non-standard dependencies by default.

 ### Limitations